ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 Within the template, we offer two versions:

-- The **basic version** – for policymakers – contains the conclusions, the fairness analysis and the analysis of factors.
+- The **advanced-report version** – for data scientists – contains an additional section on the underlying prediction models, explains the underlying concepts, and shows all relevant R code.
+This version has to be run first.
-- The **advanced version** – for data scientists – contains an additional section on the underlying prediction models, explains the underlying concepts, and shows all relevant R code.
+- The **basic-report version** – for policymakers – contains the conclusions, the fairness analysis and the analysis of factors.

-We reversed the order in which we present the pages within the reports, as we start with a summary of the conclusions and end with the predictions.
+In the basic-report, we reversed the order in which we present the pages within the reports, as we start with a summary of the conclusions and end with the predictions.
 This way, the reader can immediately see the results of the analysis, as we found out in testing different reports with teachers and policymakers in daily practice.

 - **Introduction** (chapter 1)
   - The introduction to the report, the study programme and the research